Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

 Fertilizer

-Crassula rupestris is a light feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer to promote lush growth.
-Withhold feeding in the cold season as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Withhold feeding in fall and winter as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Repotting

-Repot Crassula rupestris at the beginning of the growing season only when it becomes pot-bound or when the potting medium is completely broken down.
-Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.
+Repot Crassula rupestris at the beginning of the growing season (spring to early summer), only when pot-bound or when the potting medium is completely broken down.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Use a clay pot rather than a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these terracotta pots on Amazon.

 Before repotting, ensure that the soil is dry.
 Slip the Crassula rupestris out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.